pseeth/deep-learning-for-practitioners/README.md

 We will have both synchronous as well as asynchronous components to this course.
 Synchronous components will take the form of weekly discussions at a designated time: **Wednesdays from 2-5PM CDT (Chicago time)**.
 You must be on time for the synchronous component!
 The asynchronous component will in the form of Slack discussions, offline group meetings that you set yourself, and office hours with me, by appointment.

-## Paper/code presentations
+## Paper/topic/code presentations

 A big component of this course is paper AND code presentations.
-We’ll be doing active paper discussions and deep dives into code every week.
-Each week, two groups (2 people per group) will be asked to present a paper + code-base each.
-What paper and what code-base you present is up to you, but I’ll provide a list of topics I think would be interesting.
+We’ll be doing paper discussions and deep dives into code every week.
+Each week, two groups (2 people per group) will be asked to present a paper (or general topic, like transformers) + code-base each.
+What paper/topic and what code-base you present is up to you, but I’ll provide a list of topics I think would be interesting.

 Each presentation will have three components: